Back Alley Oproar: Production

 Back Alley Oproar is a remake of Notes to You (1941), a Looney Tunes short that was also directed by Freleng.
 It has a similar plot, although the ending of the original does not have the characters die from an explosion (instead, the cat gets shot, and returns as nine singing angels), and the roles of Elmer and Sylvester were taken by Porky Pig and an unnamed alley cat.
 Back Alley Oproar is one of the few entries in which Sylvester "wins out" over another character, albeit at the presumed cost of his life.

 Back Alley Oproar was remade by Freleng in 1967 for The Inspector series as Le Quiet Squad.

 Reception

 Greg Ford calls this cartoon "Sylvester's finest hour", writing, "Back Alley Oproar's Sylvester exudes enormous appeal as he tunefully harasses Fudd, his merry medley aided and abetted by Carl Stalling's score, Mel Blanc's virtuosic vocalizations, and Freling's A-list animation team, here led by song-and-dance impresario Gerry Chiniquy."

 Release

 Back Alley Oproar was reissued with new Blue Ribbon opening titles and aired on television like this as well.
-The original title card was restored for the Looney Tunes Golden Collection Vol. 2 DVD and Looney Tunes Platinum Collection: Volume 2, uncut and uncensored.
+The original title card was restored for the Looney Tunes Golden Collection: Volume 2 DVD and Looney Tunes Platinum Collection: Volume 2 Blu-ray, uncut and uncensored.